JSON Tutorial: What It Is and How to Read It

 How do I validate JSON online?

 Paste your JSON into the ToolsBox JSON Formatter.
-If it is valid, it formats cleanly.
-If there is an error, the tool shows the exact position of the problem so you can fix it.
+Valid JSON formats cleanly; invalid JSON shows the exact character position of the syntax error so you can fix it immediately.